 Leonora Carrington and San Luis Potosí: Where Surrealism Found a Home in Mexico

 Leonora Carrington (1917-2011) was no ordinary artist.
 A rebellious English debutante who fled her aristocratic upbringing to join the Surrealist movement in Paris, she eventually found her true home in Mexico, where she lived for nearly seven decades.
-Her connection to San Luis Potosí—through mystical mining towns, surrealist gardens, and now a world-class museum—creates an unmissable cultural experience for art lovers visiting this region.

 1. Who Was Leonora Carrington?